anki-code/anki-code/README.md

 * **Make reusable products**.
 Instead of spreading your code drafts around threads, answers and discussions just create a repository with installable library or template and write sane README to reuse your work.

+* **Do not ignore your feelings around the issues, errors and uncomfortable use cases**.
+Instead of leaving the things unchanged create the issues, share your thoughts and change what you can.

 * To be continued...